Cooperative Economics Alliance of New York City Board of Directors Election FAQ

 Board members are members or staff of a CEANYC member organization or are individual members of CEANYC.
 We’re especially interested in individuals who can represent the interests of the following sectors: worker cooperatives, food cooperatives, community gardens, community-based social justice organizations, community development credit unions, community development loan funds, community land trusts, and housing cooperatives.
-The initial Board will include 6 individuals representing the sectors outlined above as well as 1-3 at large seats.
+The Board will include 7 individuals representing the sectors outlined above as well as 4 broader “solidarity economy” seats, two elected and two appointed.
 If there are empty seats remaining the Board may appoint members to fill them at their discretion.
-Terms will be staggered and the elected Board will meet briefly to draw straws to determine terms of 1-2 years.
+Terms are 2 years and there are no term limits.

 All board members are expected to: